 – iliococcygeus.

-Pelvic floor muscles can weaken as a result of injury or trauma, including childbirth and surgery.
+Pelvic floor muscles can weaken due to injury or trauma, including childbirth and surgery.
 They can become stressed during pregnancy or from overuse (repeated heavy lifting, chronic coughing, constipation).
 They may grow weaker due to hormone changes during menopause and lose strength as a natural part of aging.
 Conditions like diabetes may also play a role in weakening pelvic floor muscles.

 Common signs and symptoms of urinary incontinence include:

-Although pelvic floor muscles are hidden from view, they can be consciously controlled and therefore trained, much like arm, leg, or abdominal (tummy) muscles.
-Strengthening pelvic floor muscles will help to actively support and control the bladder.
-This reduces the likelihood of accidentally leaking from the bladder.
-Like other muscles in the body, pelvic floor muscles will become stronger with a regular exercise program.
+Although pelvic floor muscles are hidden, they can be consciously controlled and trained, such as the arm, leg, or abdominal (tummy) muscles.
+Strengthening pelvic floor muscles will help actively support and maintain the bladder, reducing the likelihood of accidentally leaking from the bladder.
+Like other muscles in the body, pelvic floor muscles will become more robust with a regular exercise program.
 This is important for both men and women.

 Treatment of urinary incontinence